Best Kids Bikes: 10 Best Brands

 Tektro dual handbrakes on the pello rover kids bike

-Coaster brakes are particularly tricky for young kids as they prevent them from naturally pedaling backward when they lose their balance.
+So what’s wrong with coaster brakes?
+Coaster brakes are particularly tricky for young kids as they prevent them from naturally pedaling backward.
 Upon doing so, the bike unexpectedly stops, which often results in a fall.
-Coaster brakes also prevent kids from properly lining up their pedals to “go position” which allows them to start pedaling from a stop more easily.
+This can make learning to pedal much more difficult.

 Quality vs. Budget Hand Brakes

-Easy-reach levers on a hand brake allow kids to pull the brake lever without loosening their grip on the handlebar.
+A quality hand brake is easy for a child’s hand to reach and requires minimal effort to pull without loosening their grip on the handlebar.
 The easier a brake is to engage, the more likely a child will use it!

 the comparison of an easy reach kid brake lever versus a standard brake lever, child's hand shown the easy reach lever is closer to the handlebar